 This report reviews the state of knowledge of underwater noise in Arctic regions, including ambient sound levels, underwater noise created by anthropogenic activities, and impacts of underwater noise on marine life, including marine mammals, fish, and invertebrates.
 This report does not exhaustively review literature from non-Arctic regions, but uses examples from non-Arctic regions for comparison or when no information is available for the Arctic.
-This report is intended to be used as an overview of the current scientific knowledge on underwater noise in the Arctic, but as noted in the summary subsections and summarized at the end of the review, there are many gaps in this knowledge which must be filled to have a comprehensive understanding of the effects of underwater noise on target species.
+This report is intended to be used as an overview of the current scientific knowledge on underwater noise in the Arctic, but as noted in the summary subsections and summarized at the end of the review, there are many gaps in this knowledge which, if addressed, could lead to a more comprehensive understanding of the effects of underwater noise on species of interest.
 This review does not consider measures to mitigate underwater noise or assess the efficacy of those measures.

 This report is limited by the accessibility of articles and reports.
-Peer reviewed articles that were accessible through various online academic search engines (e.g., Google Scholar, Web of Science) are included in this review, but other documents, such as reports from industry or government (i.e. grey literature) were often not easily accessible or discoverable unless provided by organizations or governments.
+Peer reviewed articles that were accessible through various online academic search engines (e.g., Google Scholar, Web of Science) are included in this review, as well as other documents, such as internal reports and grey literature provided by organizations or governments.
 Documents or lists of literature were provided by many Protection of the Arctic Marine Environment (PAME) member states and organizations in response to the request for literature, which has made this review more comprehensive.
 This review is also limited to reports available in English.
 It is therefore entirely possible that some pertinent studies were not included.
 This review did not discriminate against older studies, as long as the science was sound and the results were informative.